Simon-Lajoie/breakout-game/README.md

 # BREAKOUT
 Breakout is a classic arcade-style game created using C# and the Windows Forms Application framework.
+This project was a great way to learn the basics of C# programming and object-oriented design as well as gain experience in creating a UI with the Windows Forms Application framework.
 The game features an UI with smooth gameplay and challenging levels.
 Players control a paddle to hit a ball and break through a wall of bricks, earning points along the way.

 ## Features
 * Includes all the basic functionnalities (moving ball, bricks, paddle, bounces, new randomized ball direction each game, etc.)